 Who Is Michael Flynn?
-Former Top Trump Aide Charged With Lying to the FBI
+Former Top Trump Aide Pleaded Guilty to Lying to the FBI

-Former National Security Advisor Michael Flynn was charged Friday with making false statements to the FBI and was expected to plead guilty in a court hearing, prosecutors said, making him the most significant figure in President Donald Trump’s orbit to face charges in special counsel Robert Mueller‘s investigation into Russian meddling in the 2016 election.
+Former National Security Advisor Michael Flynn pleaded guilty Friday to making false statements to the FBI, making him the most significant figure in President Donald Trump’s orbit to face charges in special counsel Robert Mueller‘s investigation into Russian meddling in the 2016 election.

 Prosecutors accused Michael Flynn of “willfully and knowingly” making false statements to the FBI while serving in the Trump Administration.
 Court documents indicated Flynn was charged with a single count of making false statements after telling the FBI he had not discussed sanctions with the then-Russian ambassador to the United States.